Puriney/scRNA.seq.course/06-exprs-qc.md

 <p class="caption">(\#fig:top50-gene-expr)Number of total counts consumed by the top 50 expressed genes</p>
 </div>

-The distribution relatively flat indicating (but not guaraneeing!) good coverage of the full transcriptome of these cells.
+The distributions are relatively flat indicating (but not guaranteeing!) good coverage of the full transcriptome of these cells.
 However, there are several spike-ins in the top 15 genes which suggests a greater dilution of the spike-ins may be preferrable if the experiment is to be repeated.

 ### Gene filtering